Alan Crawford. Registered MBACP | Person-Centred | Addiction | Walk & Talk

 My clients, friends and colleagues tell me that I have a naturally calm, gentle, compassionate and 'in the moment' presence that helps them to feel safe, valued, cared for, heard and understood.
 I have been told that I have a way of getting to the heart of things.

-I have a non-judgemental, understanding and down-to-earth approach which I believe is born of my own lived-experience of mental health issues and recovery, as well as over 10 years professional experience working with individuals and groups in the criminal justice, addiction and mental health fields before moving into private practice.
+I have a non-judgemental, understanding and down-to-earth approach which I believe is born of my own lived-experience of what it is like to go through dark and difficult times, as well as over 10 years professional experience working with individuals and groups in the criminal justice, addiction and mental health fields before moving into private practice.

 With me, counselling is a natural conversation with a caring, understanding and encouraging person who can help you to process your feelings, get a fresh perspective on your situation and make the changes you wish to make in your life.

-I'm flexible and open-minded in the way I work, thinking outside of the box!
+I'm flexible and open-minded in the way I work, thinking outside of the box (but within the guidelines)!
 Whilst the traditional therapy room remains the best choice for many, you might want to work with me outside whilst enjoying the natural environment in 'Walk & Talk' therapy.
 Or we have the option of working together via Skype or Email.
 Home Visits may also be available on request in certain circumstances.

 I have a private, confidential and professional counselling practice based in St. Helens and also see clients from a space at Stonewater Zen Centre on Hope Street in Liverpool.
 I currently have no waiting list, you will be seen promptly, can have as many sessions as you need and can be re-assured that seeing me will not appear in your medical records.